#EndHumanTrafficking

 What is human trafficking?

 Human trafficking means moving someone using coercion or deception, usually to exploit them.
-It can happen across borders, but often happens within a country.
-It doesn’t just happen to migrants, but to New Zealand citizens and residents too.
+It can happen across borders but often occurs within a country.
+It doesn’t just happen to migrants but also to New Zealand citizens and residents.

 People do not choose to be trafficked.
 Sometimes people may agree to some degree of exploitation only to find out once they are unable to leave or resist, that the actual situation is much worse.
 When a person is unable to leave an exploitative situation they are likely to have been trafficked.